What Does it Mean to Study Labor Relations?

 An interdisciplinary background is appropriate in labor relations.
 On any given day you may need to call upon your social sciences, business, or behavioral sciences background to solve a dispute.
 Today, many business professionals choose to take online college classes in labor relations and human resources, in order to further their education without taking time off from work.

-Associate & Bachelor's Degrees in Labor Relations
+Associate and Bachelor's Degrees in Labor Relations

 For entry-level professional jobs, most employers require a college degree.
 A Bachelor of Science in Labor Relations includes courses in business organization and administration; human resources management; collective bargaining and labor relations; and compensation management.